isabella232/mixed-reality-pr.pt-br/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-312.md

         }
     ```

-11. A seguinte corrotina é chamada para criar a atividade a ser enviada ao serviço bot.
+11. A coroutina a seguir é chamada para criar a atividade a ser enviada ao Serviço de Bot.

     ```csharp
         /// <summary>